Canon M6 vs Olympus E-M10

 The side-by-side display below illustrates the physical size and weight of the Canon M6 and the Olympus E-M10.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M6 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 is notably larger (28 percent) than the Canon M6.
 Moreover, the E-M10 is slightly heavier (2 percent) than the M6.
 In this context, it is worth noting that neither the M6 nor the E-M10 are weather-sealed.